Mastering the Submissions Process to Get a Literary Agent Zoom Seminar, Saturday, February 11th, 2023

-Led by industry-leading literary agent at Trident Media Group Mark Gottlieb.
+Led by an industry-leading literary agent at Trident Media Group, Mark Gottlieb.

 Many new writers hoping to become published authors often ask themselves, I’ve written a book…now what?
 Chances are, the first thing they need is a literary agent.
-(Publishing houses do not accept unsolicited submission from writers, unless the come by way of a literary agent).
+(Publishing houses do not accept unsolicited submissions from writers unless they come by way of a literary agent).
 So, how to go about querying literary agencies?

 There are so many wrong ways to go about the process, with just a very small list of how to go about it in the right way.
-This class focuses on the correct methods of obtaining a literary agent, and helps make the process simple.
+This class focuses on the correct methods of obtaining a literary agent and helps simplify the process.

 Session 1: Assembling the Perfect Pitch Package & Understanding the Submissions Process

 This first section focuses on how writers can assemble their dream team of literary agents and editors for query letter submissions.
-Provided in this section will be exact models for success, including a mock “ideal” submission in the eyes of agents and editors.
+This section will provide exact models for success, including a mock “ideal” submission in the eyes of agents and editors.
 The importance of selecting the right title and/or subtitles will be explored.
-How to perfect one’s pitch, as well as a fiction proposal and nonfiction proposal will be explained.
+How to perfect one’s pitch and a fiction and nonfiction proposal will be explained.
 The value of having good readers and a team of writers in a group will be discussed.
 Lastly, this section will go into the exact preparation of the pitch package when in readiness for liftoff.
-What it means to potentially send one’s book directly to publishers will be explored, along with what it is like to work with micropublishers, as well as how to go direct to one’s readers.
+What it means to send one’s book directly to publishers will be explored, along with what it is like to work with micropublishers and how to go direct to one’s readers.
 Time for further questions and comments will be afforded toward the end of the session.